 - Product requirements

-Note: Individual functions / modules may not be available / renamed due to settings of the organization, the room and / or your assigned right group (see: What Admins can do
+Note: Individual functions / modules may not be available / renamed due to settings of the organization, the room and / or your assigned right group (see: Options for admins

 Creating a page

-Click on the blue "plus" icon to create a new page
+Click on the blue plus symbol to create a new page